awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 The AWS Foundational Security Best Practices standard contains the following controls\.
 For each control, the information includes the following information\.
 + The category that the control applies to\.
 For descriptions of the categories, see [Control categories](control-categories.md)\.
 + The severity
 + The applicable resource that the control evaluates\.
-We also list dependent resources for which you should enable AWS Config recording for the control to work\.
+We also list dependent resources for the control\.
+For change triggered controls, you must record resources in AWS Config for the control to work\.
+For more information, see [AWS Config resources required for AWS Foundational Security Best Practices controls](standards-fsbp-config-resources.md)\.
 + The required AWS Config rule, and any specific parameter values set by AWS Security Hub
 + Remediation steps